fashion glossary

 Fedora black hat

 Soft felt 1950s hat form that stands out thanks to its prominent center crease on the head.
 Both the front and brim are pinched.
-Read more about it in our article Hats for Women. and hats for men.
+Read more about it in our article Hats for Women.
+And hats for men.

 Flannel